crend02/GeoVR/docs/USER.md

 user has the possibility to switch around the photoview caused by selecting a green sphere.
 The green spheres point to the following  360° photo regarding the users latest positions.
+In the Photo view the User has following capabilities:

-* Use the trigger to switch to 3D Photoview
+* Use the trigger to switch to 3D Photoview/Planning View
 * Use the laserpoint to select one of the spheres to switch around
-* Use the trigger to switch back to Buildingview
+* Use the trigger to switch back to Buildingview/Photoview

 #### Planning view
 In the second mode, the planning view, a user can select, rotate, place, move or delete